Finding a Lawyer

 403-294-0737 or Toll Free 1-877-398-3656

-The Elizabeth Fry Society works with, and on behalf of, low income women involved with the justice system, particularly women in conflict with the law.
+The Elizabeth Fry Society works with, and on behalf of, low income individuals involved with the justice system, particularly women in conflict with the law.
 They help with various matters including landlord and tenant, employment, immigration, family and administrative law.
 They provide information on court procedure, plea options, process and provide assistance filling out forms.
 They also provide referrals to duty counsel and other community and legal resources.

 Child Witness Court Preparation – 403-289-8385